ingenii-solutions/azure-data-platform-data-engineering/README.md

 ## Version History

+- `0.2.0`: Pre-processing happens all in the 'archive' container
+- `0.1.5`: Better functionality for column names in .csv files
+- `0.1.4`: Handle JSON files
-- `0.1.0`: dbt schema validation, pre-processing class
+- `0.1.3`: Adding pre-processing utilities
-- `0.1.1`: Minor bug fixes
 - `0.1.2`: Rearrangement and better split of work with the Databricks Runtime.
 Better validation
+- `0.1.1`: Minor bug fixes
-- `0.1.3`: Adding pre-processing utilities
+- `0.1.0`: dbt schema validation, pre-processing class
-- `0.1.4`: Handle JSON files
-- `0.1.5`: Better functionality for column names in .csv files